vgrichina/web4-deploy/README.md

 Means that you can have GitHub-specific account which cannot do anything else besides updating static content.

+### CLI Options

+- `--deploy-contract [contract-name]`: Deploy contract to the account.
+If contract name is not provided, default contract will be deployed.
+- `--network [network]`: NEAR network ID.
+Default: mainnet for .near accounts, testnet otherwise.
+- `--nearfs`: Deploy to NEARFS instead of IPFS.
+Enabled by default.
+- `--estuary`: Use Estuary for IPFS pinning.
+- `--web3-storage`: Use web3.storage for IPFS pinning.
+- `--yes`: Skip confirmation prompt.

 ### Environment variables

-- `WEB3_STORAGE_TOKEN` - web3.storage API token.
+- `WEB3_TOKEN` - web3.storage API token.
 See https://web3.storage/docs/how-tos/generate-api-token/ for more information.
 - `ESTUARY_TOKEN` - Estuary API token.
 See https://docs.estuary.tech/tutorial-get-an-api-key for more information.
 - `NEAR_ENV` – NEAR network to use, defaults to `testnet`
 - `NODE_ENV` - can be used instead of `NEAR_ENV`